virtualritz/nsi-docs/docs/nodes.rst

 another geometric primitive, such as the :ref:`mesh node<node:mesh>`.
 It has the following attributes:

-.. table:: set node optional attributes
+.. table:: faceset node optional attributes
     :widths: 3 1 6

     +---------------------------------+--------------+---------------------------------------+